Tips & Suggestions for Healthy Keto Dieting

 There are plenty of apps out there that tell you the macronutrient breakdown of your food and allow you to record your daily meals.
 It may also be useful to invest in a kitchen scale for measuring foods that are not pre-measured or portioned.
 The whole process of tracking your macronutrients may seem time consuming and tedious at first, but it is really the most effective way to make sure you are staying in ketosis.
-You can also try our at-home ketone tests like this Easy-to-use Ketone Breath Meter or these Keto Strips for Urinalysis.
+You can also try our at-home ketone tests like these Keto Strips for Urinalysis.

 If you don’t know how the exact portion of each macronutrient you should be consuming to achieve and stay in ketosis, consult your physician for an individualized answer.
 Not everyone will require the same amounts of each of protein, fat and carbohydrates although general guidelines state the following for a ketogenic diet:

 Based on a 2,000 calorie diet, you might consume 1,400 calories from fat, 400-600 calories from protein and 100-200 calories from carbohydrates.
 Note that fatty foods tend to be more calorically dense, so while this may seem like a lot to consume in terms of calories, it could actually be less than you think in terms of grams (g) or the amount of food.

 A Note on Weight Loss